Fill in this quick form to receive your FREE personal holiday quote from us...

 Stay 1 night in Hokitika.

-Travel time Hokitika to Franz Josef 136 km / 85 miles, 2.5 hours
+Travel time Hokitika to Franz Josef – 2 hours

 Continue south through dense rain forest towards New Zealand’s glaciers.
 Stay in Franz Josef Glacier township.

-Activity Option: in the afternoon take a 20 minute scenic helicopter flight sweeping above Westland National Park as you explore Franz Josef Glacier before landing in the snow to enjoy exceptional views of the majestic Southern Alps.
+Activity Option: In the afternoon, take a 20 minute scenic helicopter flight sweeping above Westland National Park as you explore Franz Josef Glacier before landing in the snow to enjoy exceptional views of the majestic Southern Alps.